Ben Hornby: Playing career

-Hornby began his NRL rugby league career in 2000.
-He represented New South Wales in the State of Origin series of 2004, 2006 and 2008 and played one match for Australia, their loss to Great Britain during the 2006 Rugby League Tri-Nations.
+Hornby began his NRL rugby league career in round 23 of the 2000 NRL season against Penrith which ended in a 42-12 loss at Penrith Stadium.
+In the 2005 NRL season, Hornby played 25 games for St. George Illawarra as they finished second on the table.
+Hornby played in their upset preliminary final loss against the Wests Tigers.
+The following season, Hornby played 27 games for St. George Illawarra as they once again reached another preliminary final with the opponent this time being Melbourne.
+St. George Illawarra would lose the match 24-10.

-Previously a co-captain in 2007, in 2009 coach Wayne Bennett appointed Hornby captain of the St George Dragons from the start of the 2009 season.
+Previously a co-captain in 2007, in 2009 coach Wayne Bennett appointed Hornby captain of St. George from the start of the 2009 NRL season.
+Hornby would play 26 games for the club in 2009 as they claimed the Minor Premiership but were eliminated from the finals in straight sets.
 Hornby was selected for Country in the City vs Country match on 8 May 2009.
 However, he did not play in the match after withdrawing with injury.

 On 3 October 2010, Hornby captained St. George Illawarra to their first Premiership in 31 years, when they defeated the Sydney Roosters 32–8 in the 2010 NRL Grand Final.
 He went on to captain the club to victory in the following February's 2011 World Club Challenge against the Wigan Warriors in England.
 Hornby announced his retirement from St. George Illawarra in August 2012 after playing 13 seasons for the club.

+Representative career

+He represented New South Wales in the State of Origin series of 2004, 2006 and 2008 and played one match for Australia, their loss to Great Britain during the 2006 Rugby League Tri-Nations.